Chapter 3: Phonetics

 The International Phonetic Alphabet

 To avoid these problems, linguists have devised more suitable transcription systems for spoken languages, each with their own strengths and weaknesses.
 In this textbook, we will use a widespread standard transcription system called the International Phonetic Alphabet (abbreviated IPA).
 The IPA was created by the International Phonetic Association (unhelpfully also abbreviated IPA).
 The IPA organization was founded in 1886, and the first version of their transcription system was published shortly after.
 Since then, the IPA transcription system has undergone many revisions as our understanding of the world’s spoken languages has evolved.
-The most recent symbol was added to the IPA in 2005: [ⱱ] for the labiodental tap, a phone found in many languages of central Africa, such as Mono (a Central Banda language of the Ubangian family, spoken in the Democratic Republic of the Congo).
+The most recent symbol was added to the IPA in 2005: [ⱱ] for the labiodental tap, a phone found in many languages of central Africa, such as Mono (a Central Banda language of the Ubangian family, spoken in the Democratic Republic of the Congo; Olson and Hajek 1999).

 For reference, the full chart for the IPA is given in Figure 3.20.
 This chart is available under a Creative Commons Attribution-Sharealike 3.0 Unported License, copyright © 2020 by the International Phonetic Association.
 It is also available online at the IPA’s homepage, and there are also some online versions that are accessible for screenreaders, such as this one created by Weston Ruter.

 Learning the IPA takes a lot of time, practice, and guidance, and it is not just about memorizing symbols.
 The underlying structure and principles behind the organization of the table are what really matter.
 In this way, the IPA is like the periodic table of elements in chemistry.
-So, it is helpful to know that Na is the chemical symbol for the element sodium with atomic number 11 and that [m] is the IPA symbol for a voiced bilabial nasal stop, but it is much more important to know what these concepts are and what those terms mean.
+So, while it is helpful to know that Na is the chemical symbol for the element sodium with atomic number 11 and that [m] is the IPA symbol for a voiced bilabial nasal stop, it is much more important to know what these concepts are and what those terms mean.
 What is sodium?
 What does it mean for an element to have an atomic number of 11?
 What does it mean for a phone to be voiced?
 How is the vocal tract configured for a bilabial nasal stop?

 This is why this chapter focuses on defining concepts, so that you can build a solid foundation in understanding how phones are articulated.
 The notation is also important, but it has no value without the corresponding conceptual understanding.